SAP-samples/hana-shine-xsa/SHINE-XSA.md

 - On running the Web module as Web Application, choose the ‘launchpad/index.html’ if prompted.

+- Click on "Check Prerequisites" button, generate Time Data and create Role Collections.
+The application will log off automatically.
+Don't login back just yet.

+- Go to XSA Cockpit application, assign the role collection "SHINE_ADMIN" to your user.

+- Now login back to shine web application to access all modules seamlessly.

 ## Deploy SHINE for XSA application with FLP  ##

 After doing the above steps,

+- Uncomment the site-web and site-content module code in mta.yaml
 - Right click on the shine project folder and select Build.
 - After successful build of the project, there will be a folder called **mta_archives** created in the workspace.
 - Expand the folder and right click on the file **com.sap.refapps.shine_1.x.x.mtar** present inside and select Export.